 So for the Eb7 altered dominant chord you could play this simple voicing…

 And you could also add the natural 5th just to get your ear used to that sound, although like I mentioned before, Bill Evans usually leaves the 5th out of the voicing, favoring a more open chord sound.

 Now just to go one step beyond this, it’s always a good idea to look for more clues about the chord sounds to make sure you truly understand what’s going on…

 And a great place where clues lie in this tune happens when Bill Evans plays the chord voicing as a loose arpeggio when Miles is soloing…

-In this example you get additional insights into how Bill Evans is voicing these two altered dominant chords – It’s clear he’s using the 3rd, 7th, #5, and #9 over the D7, and notice the natural 5th on the Eb7.
+In this example you get additional insights into how Bill Evans is thinking about and voicing these two altered dominant chords as he comps behind the soloists – It’s clear he’s using the 3rd, 7th, #5, and #9 over the D7, and notice the natural 5th on the Eb7.

 Obviously, to do all this work and figure out what chord tones you’re hearing within the voicings, you have to be able to hear these nuances.
 I can’t stress this enough: train your ear daily to hear these sounds.
 Once you have the basics down, even the most daunting of tasks becomes approachable.

 So now that you have these chords at your disposal, it’s time to practice them at the piano…